Article

 Increases first contact resolutions

 Customers want their questions answered quickly without jumping through too many hoops.
-IVR helps by routing calls to the appropriate agent right off the bat and providing quick answers to FAQs.
-This can improve the first contact resolution (FCR) rate (the percentage of customer tickets that agents resolve on the first attempt), customer satisfaction (CSAT) scores, and other important call center metrics and key performance indicators.
+IVR helps by routing calls to the appropriate agent right off the bat and providing quick answers to FAQs, improving first contact resolution (FCR).

 Tip: Set up relevant IVR menu options so customers get routed to the department with the training, knowledge, and tools needed to resolve their issue the first time.